The Merry Monarch: 1846: four-year-old season

 On his only race as a four-year-old, The Merry Monarch returned to Epsom for the Grand Stand Plate, a mile and a quarter handicap on the day after the Derby.
 Carrying top weight of 118 pounds, he finished unplaced behind an unnamed colt owned by James Merry.

 Before the end of the year, The Merry Monarch changed hands three times.
 Following his run at Epsom he was bought by Lord George Bentinck, but a month later, Bentinck decided to give up his racing interests to concentrate on politics and sold all his horses for £10,000 to Edward Lloyd-Mostyn.
 The Merry Monarch was put up for auction and bought back by his original owner, William Gratwicke for 78 guineas.

 Assessment

 The Sportsman magazine described The Merry Monarch as "a very bad horse" and his Derby win as the biggest "fluke" in the history of the race.
 The Farmer's Magazine concurred, calling the result "one of the greatest flukes that we have on record".

 Stud career

 The Merry Monarch stood as a stallion at his owner's stud at Ham, where his fee was initially 10 guineas.
 He attracted few mares however, and in only his second year at stud, he was covering mares at no fee apart from "a sovereign for the groom".
 He was the damsire of a filly named Bertha, who finished second in the 1000 Guineas and won the Nassau Stakes in 1862, but otherwise made no impact.

 Pedigree

+The Merry Monarch is inbred 3S x 4D to the stallion Orville, meaning that he appears third generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.

-The Merry Monarch was inbred 3 × 4 to Orville.
-This means that the stallion appears in both the third and fourth generations of his pedigree.
+The Merry Monarch is inbred 5S x 4D to the stallion Gohanna, meaning that he appears fifth generation (via Golumpus)^ on the sire side of his pedigree and fourth generation on the dam side of his pedigree.

+The Merry Monarch is inbred 4D x 5D to the stallion Woodpecker, meaning that he appears fourth generation and fifth generation (via Chestnut Skim)^ on the dam side of his pedigree.